The Execution of the Siamese Gay Prince Rakronnaret (Kraison): Power and a Charge of Treason

 Portrait of King Rama III, Phra Soralaklikhit, 1916

-How the Investigation Against the Prince Began
+How the Investigation Began

-The Prince’s Theatre Troupe and Its Special Role
+The Prince’s Theatre Troupe and Its Role

-Among the actors, a special place belonged to Ai Huntōng, who played the hero Inao from a popular Javanese tale.
-Another favourite was Ai Em, who played Princess Bussaba - Inao’s beloved.
+Among the actors, a special place belonged to Ai Huntong, who played the hero Inao from a popular Javanese tale.
+Another favourite was Ai Em, who played Princess Bussaba – Inao’s beloved.
 The prince’s interest extended both to performers of male roles and to those who portrayed women.

 Men in women’s costumes for a theatre performance in the reign of Rama VI.
 This is likely what members of Rakronnaret’s troupe may also have looked like